-- Work hard all year—second-semester grades can affect scholarship eligibility.
+- Work hard all the way to graduation—second-semester grades can affect scholarship eligibility.

 - Stay involved in after-school activities, and seek leadership roles if possible.